History tells the story of our planet and the development of humanity.

 - Increasing knowledge and understanding of the changing world and how the past influences the present.

 - Encouraging pupils to ask perceptive questions and propose solutions to problems/events.

 - Developing competence in historical investigative skills.

 The curriculum is enriched through interactive workshops brought into school often involving role play so that children are able to explore ideas and themes in more depth.
 The unit on The Great Fire of London is a perfect example of this, where our Year 2 children re-enact the burning of the houses outside on the school field, allowing them to experience on a small scale the tragedy which took place that day and empathising with the people who felt a great loss a long time ago.

 Through the curriculum we create opportunities for all our children to participate in engaging lessons and workshops; studying and exploring real artefacts; gathering evidence and going on relevant educational visits allowing them to experience and develop a love for history and all the richness that it has to offer.
-It also helps them to see the relevance and understand the impact that previous events have on us today and that it is essential for us to learn from our past mistakes in order to create a better future for ourselves and generations to come.
+Our teaching also helps our children make links between the changing world and their own identity while gaining an understanding of the challenges that existed in the past and those of the present day.